cliggen/cliGGen/README.md

 <br />

 Hi, I'm Alex a Front End Developer 🚀 from Belarus.
-Previously I'm a orthopedics doctor. 🩺
+Previously I'm an orthopedics doctor. 🩺

 **Talking about Personal Stuffs:**